top of page

 Wolverine The Anime Series

 With his comic history in Japan you would think this would be an easy win.
 I expected super stylized ultra-violence but got paint-by-numbers anime tropes.
-Is there a law that anime protagonists must be young?
+Is there a law that anime protagonists must be young and lanky?
 Because this tall slim mullet look just ain't it.

 Premiere: Jan 7, 2011